SavitarRL/Integer_Collections_and_Intervals/Intervals/README.md

 ----------------
 #### A brute-force, incremental solution

 One possible solution is to loop through every interval $A_j$.
-First we expand $A_j$ using a for loop and store the range using a `std::vector<int>`.
+First, we expand $A_j$ using a for loop and store the range using a `std::vector<int>`.
 We can then loop through this vector.
 For each iteration, we compare the interval range with this vector of integers and remove elements which are within the interval using `std::vector::erase()`.
 We return true whenever the vector is empty.
 If the for loop ends and there are still elements within the vector, there are some elements which are not covered, hence the function returns false.

 The solution above works well with a small number of elements, but will not optimally perform when $L$ is large.
-This is because within the for loop, we are using the `std::vector::erase()` function.
-This function has to find the element in the vector first then delete it.
-This is comparable to a nested for loop operation, which indicates a time complexity of $\mathcal{O}(L^2)$.
+This is because, within the for loop, we are using the `std::vector::erase()` function.
+This function has to find the element in the vector first and then delete it.
+This is comparable to a nested for-loop operation, which indicates a time complexity of $\mathcal{O}(L^2)$.

 #### The Sorted, Unionised Solution

-My solution is quite different from the above brute-force solution but achieves an improved overall time complexity of $\mathcal{O}(n\log(n))$, where $n$ is length of $A$.
+My solution is quite different from the above brute-force solution but achieves an improved overall time complexity of $\mathcal{O}(n\log(n))$, where $n$ is the length of $A$.
 The implementation also accounts for disjoints between interval collections.
 My solution involves the following steps:

 1. Immediate comparison when $n$ is less than or equal to zero
 - Returns false when the interval or collection is empty